jameshansen/LunchMoneyBudgetNotifier/README.md

 ## Preparation for use in Real Life

-This tool is created with the expection that all the accounts in your Lunch Money are just used for discretionary spending, like groceries, restaurants and gas.
+This tool is created with the expectation that all the accounts in your Lunch Money are just used for discretionary spending, like groceries, restaurants and gas.

 Before using this tool, create a spreadsheet for all your regular bills vs all your income, and calculating how much spending money you have left per month.
 This is the figure you can then input into the SPENDING_BUDGET value in the configuration.